 - Total's new Laggan Tormore Natural Gas Plant on Shetland has commenced production.

-- Limited UK growth in Offshore Wind, consolidation and Round 3 Plans.
-In 2017 Dong has gone ahead with expansion at Burbo Bank (quadrupling capacity), however other projects eg Celtic Array / Rhiannon and Cumbria have been postponed or delayed indefinitely - creating investment uncertainty.
+- UK growth in Offshore Wind, consolidation and Round 3 Plans.
+Dong has gone ahead with expansion at Burbo Bank (quadrupling capacity), also expansion at East Anglia, Beatrice and Hornsea offshore wind projects.
+However, other projects eg Celtic Array / Rhiannon and Cumbria have been postponed or delayed indefinitely.

 - Limited implementation in Wave and Tidal projects.

-- Advances in geological and drilling technology potentially extending scope and life in North Sea Oil and natural gas fields - although the potential has been significantly curtailed by the reduction in oil price and reduction in investment.
+- Advances in geological and drilling technology potentially extending scope and life in North Sea Oil and natural gas fields - although the potential has been significantly curtailed by the reduction in oil price, particularly following Covid 19 pandemic and over supply issues.

 Extensive research has been conducted amongst equipment suppliers, specifiers and decision-makers at Energy and Utilities companies, aswell as the manufacturing supply chain.
 Research and prospecting covers established energy sectors / technologies eg power stations, natural gas, nuclear and CHP aswell as renewables, hydro, AD, biogas, wave, marine current and other developing technologies.